image

 Container orchestration is a popular topic at the moment because containers can help to solve problems faced by development and operations teams.
 However, running containers in production at scale is a non-trivial task.
 Even with the introduction of orchestration tools, container management isn’t without challenges.
 Container orchestration is a newer concept for most companies, which means the learning curve is going to be steep.
 And while the learning curve may be steep, the effort should pay off in the form of standardized deployments, application isolation, and more.

-This course is designed to make the learning curve a bit less steep.
+This lesson is designed to make the learning curve a bit less steep.
 You'll learn how to use Marathon, a popular orchestration tool, to manage containers with DC/OS.

 Learning Objectives